-Lily arrived with Potter, but shook him off by encouraging him to hang out with Black and Lupin and some other friend of theirs (Pettigrew?
-He couldn't remember the name, nor did he care).
-Then Lily met Lucius at the Hog's Head and they made their way up to the Shrieking Shack.
+Lily arrived with Potter but shook him off by encouraging him to hang out with Black and Lupin and some other friend of theirs (Pettigrew?
+Lucius couldn't remember the name, nor did he care).
+Then Lily met Lucius at the Hog's Head, and they made their way up to the Shrieking Shack.

-Her green orbs darted downward.
+Her green orbs darted downward to the knitted wool.
 "Is it?
 Oh, ruddy hell.
 I'm always so forgetful.
 I never pay attention to this thing."
 She looked up at him, winking cheekily, much more of a playful character than that Potter (whom she used to hate) was.
 Maybe Potter had rubbed off on her… Lucius discarded the idea.
 "Mind fixing it for me, Lucius?"

 He hesitated.
 Severus had lost her friendship long ago.
 Potter was now her boyfriend.
 She was changing sides.
 He should probably have left her then and there…but he couldn't.
 Not when the frost nipped at her nose and tinged her cheeks a healthy rose.
 Not when her green eyes burned as he bent down a smidgen to adjust the wool scarf and he hovered near her head a moment too long.
 Not when she moved forward so slightly and nudged his nose with hers so her lips had a better chance of catching his.
 Not when she tasted this good.

 So, it was true.
 It really was.
 Lucius was just another on Lily's list of entranced men.

 The sad thing was that he didn't mind at all.